jensW89/template-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find the most recent version the guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of the guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents